TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-connectivity.md

 <br>If you are failing to connect and receiving a *Gremlin.Net.Driver.Exceptions.ServerUnavailableException* repeatedly, you may be using an older version of Gremlin Client (for example, 3.4.0.0).
 Upgrading to Gremlin .NET 3.4.2 or greater would probably resolve this issue.

 **404 (NotFound) status code.
 NotFoundException**
 <br>Compute layer caches the storage client by the collection name (e.g. "testGraph").
 The cached client, however, identifies the collection by its resource id *rid*.
-This can result in compute requests that are issued after a collection re-create trying to use a cached client with the deleted collection's Rid.
+This can result in compute requests that are issued after a collection recreate trying to use a cached client with the deleted collection's Rid.
 The storage layer cannot find the deleted collection, so returns a 404 (NotFound) status code.
 We forward this status code to the user, resulting in the observed NotFoundException.
 <br>**Solution:** Please cycle the collection name when deleting and re-creating a collection (e.g. "testGraph1", "testGraph2", "testGraph3", . . . ).

 **Other Common Connectivity problems:**
 * .NET: *Gremlin.Net.Driver.Exceptions.ServerUnavailableException:* No connection to the server available which most likely means that the server is completely unavailable
-* .Java: *TimeoutException:* Timed-out waiting for connection on youraccount.gremlin.cosmos.azure.com - possibly unavailable
+* .Java: *TimeoutException:* Timed-out waiting for connection on your account.gremlin.cosmos.azure.com - possibly unavailable

 **Connection Termination:**
 * Connection was idle for over an hour and there was no traffic on it other than keep-alive messages.
 To reclaim resources Cosmos DB will close such connections.